Can Remote Patient Monitoring Improve Hypertension Control?

 Virtual patient care is now a reality, and cutting-edge innovations and advances in cardiology are continuing to transform healthcare.
 Digital hypertension is now a recognized academic field of digital health, seeking to add value to hypertension treatment by using information and communication technology.

-Digital hypertension projects such as The Japanese Society of Hypertension (JSH) are setting goals to extend the healthy life expectancy for those with hypertension.
+Digital hypertension projects such as the Japanese Society of Hypertension (JSH) are setting goals to extend the healthy life expectancy for those with hypertension.
 Some of these goals include remote patient monitoring for patients with hypertension.
 In addition, JSH seeks to decrease the number of hypertensive patients by 7 million over the next decade by enabling prevention, prediction, and control of hypertension with AI, big data, and telemedicine, all via the IoT

 Another example of how telemedicine transforms how individuals manage their health came in early January when Electronic Caregiver officially released Addison, the Virtual Caregiver, an avatar for patient care.
 The Addison Care Console can transform homes into digital smart health homes, providing chronic care management, rehabilitation, aging in place, behavioral health, and care coordination for patients of all ages.